groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-csv-document-with-options.md

 ### Specify delimiter

-The following code sample shows how to convert csv document and specify the delimiter
+The following code sample shows how to convert a CSV document and specify the delimiter

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new CsvLoadOptions